isleofcode/ember-cordova/pages/workflow/hooks.md

   }
 };
 ```

-The `beforeBuild` and `afterBuild` hooks are called with the options given to `ember cdv:build` or `ember cdv:serve`.

-The `beforePrepare` and `afterPrepare` hooks are called with the options to `ember cdv:prepare`, but this command currently takes no options.

 #### Example customization and cleanup
 If a project needed to build for web (`ember build`) and Cordova (`ember cdv:build`), we might decide to keep the template variable `{{rootURL}}` inside "app/index.html" for the web builds.